 There’s not actually a lot of time for concentration and learning in a school day.
 There’s a lot of crowd shuffling, assembly, interruption, teacher talk, and timetabling.

-At home, children can engage with their activity in silence if they wish.
+At home, children can engage with their time in silence if they wish.
 They can achieve utter concentration, and develop this skill.

 They can also move when they need to, eat or drink when they need to, and go to the toilet when they need to, without permission being declined.
-So, their discomfort or hunger doesn’t interfere with their concentration as it so often did at school.
+So they’re not distracted by discomfort, thirst, hunger or the physical need to move, like they so often were at school.

 8. One on One Time is Readily Available.